-Probability Distributions > Beta-Binomial & Beta-Bernoulli Distribution
+Probability Distributions > Beta-Binomial Distribution

-What is the Beta-Binomial Distribution?
+What is the beta-binomial distribution?

 - For large values of α and β the distribution approaches a binomial distribution.
+In other words, the binomial distribution is the limiting distribution.

 One major difference between a binomial and beta-binomial is that in a binomial distribution, p is fixed for a set number of trials; in a beta-binomial, p is not fixed and changes from trial to trial.